 If you calculate the approximate number of bricks and the weight of each, the Great Wall of China would weigh over 50,000,000 tons.
 The Great Wall is considered the heaviest continuous structure on the face of the earth.
 As so many bricks were used to build the wall, if you put all the bricks side by side, it would go around the equator about 36 times.

-No one knows the exact weight of the Great Wall of China, but we have done some calculations to estimate how much it may weigh and why it is the heaviest structure on the earth.
+No one knows the exact weight of the Great Wall of China, but we have calculated how much it may weigh and why it is the heaviest structure on the earth.
 Read on to take a closer look of the weight of The Great Wall of China and explore possible explanations as to why it is the heaviest structure on earth.

 The Great Wall – Heaviest Structure on Earth

 The Great Wall of China is considered one of the heaviest things on earth.
 It is a structure that has lasted through the test of time.